HumanSignal/label-studio/docs/source/guide/labeling.md

 ## Instructions

-The most of actions described in this section are similar for all the data objects (images, audio, text, etc).
+Most of the actions described in this section are similar for all the data objects (images, audio, text, etc.).

 ### Choices, TextArea and other simple tags
-Such tags have a very simple labeling mechanics, it's intuitive for users, so let's talk about more complex things :-)
+Such tags have straightforward labeling mechanics.
+It’s intuitive for users, so let’s talk about more complex things below :-)

-### Add segment
+### Add region
 1. Select label you want to add (if you use Tag without labels like Polygon, just go to 2)
 2. Click on your data object (image, audio, text, etc)

 ### Change label
-You can change the label of existing result item:
+You can change the label of the existing region:
-1. Select result item (span, bounding box, segment, region, etc)
+1. Select entity (span, bounding box, image segment, audio region, etc)
 2. Select a new label

-### Delete result item
+### Delete entity
-1. Select result item
+1. Select entity
-2. Press Backspace or go to Results panel and remove the current item
+2. Press Backspace or go to Results panel and remove selected item

 ### Add relation
-1. Select the first result item (on data object or on Results panel)
+1. Select a first region (bounding box, text span, etc)
 2. Click on "Create Relation" button
-3. Select the second result item (on data object **only**)
+3. Select the second region
 4. Optionally: After the relation is created you can change the direction by click on the direction button

 ## Hotkeys
 Use hotkeys to improve your labeling performance.
 Hotkeys help is available in the labeling settings dialog.

 <table>
 <tr><th>Key</th><th>Description</th></tr>